top of page

 The Saint Laurence Campus

-The Benedictine Fellowship of Saint Laurence, a Colorado not-for-profit corporation, owns the 600-acre property where the monasteries reside, in return for hosting the retreat and guest ministry of the Fellowship.
+The Benedictine Fellowship of Saint Laurence, a Colorado not-for-profit corporation, owns our beautiful, 600-acre property .
+The monastic brotherhood lives here in return for hosting the retreat and guest ministry of the Fellowship.

 The central campus features three main buildings:

 The monastic building has three levels.
-On the main level are the Oratory (Chapel) of Saint Laurence, which can accommodate 60 people for services or retreat talks, a handicapped accessible restroom, the St. Jerome Book Nook, and the Sacristy: this level is surrounded by a covered cloister (walkway) suitable for processions or summer-time outdoor sleeping.
-The upper level contains the Abbot's office, space for small meetings, a guest bedroom, and a spacious balcony overlooking the eastern meadow and mountains.
-The lower level contains the monastic cells and library, guestrooms fitted with twin, double, or bunk beds, a small kitchen and dining area, an office, laundry facilities, storage, and mechanical equipment.
+On the main level are the Oratory (Chapel) of Saint Laurence, (which can accommodate 60 people for services or retreat talks), a handicapped accessible restroom, the St. Jerome Book Nook, and the Sacristy: this level is surrounded by a covered cloister (walkway) suitable for processions or summer-time outdoor relaxation, conversations, or sleeping.
+The upper level contains a guest bed- room, a solarium and sitting area, and a spacious balcony overlooking the eastern meadow and mountains.
+The lower level contains monastic cells and a library, a small kitchen and dining area, an office, laundry facilities, storage, and mechanical equipment.

 Guests